Geal/langsec-2017-usenix-article/article.md

 # Going further

-This approahc of surgically rewriting parts of an application works well, as it is designed to have a minimal impact on the original project.
+This approach of surgically rewriting parts of an application works well, as it is designed to have a minimal impact on the original project.
 It can be used as a stepping stone to start replacing larger parts of the application, once all the details of build systems and developer training are handled.